jeshernandez/OpenShotGolf/README.md

 ### Run
 - Press the play button or `F5` to start the project.
+- When opening the project for the first time, Godot errors may appear due to importing add-ons.
+Simply close and re-open.
 - Set your launch monitor to send data to port `49152`, or use the local hit/reset shortcuts below.
+  - Python script `~/Resources/SocketTest/SocketTest.py` could be used to test TCP functionality.

 ## Controls
 - `h`: Simulate a built-in hit with sample ball data.